Automate

 Four Scripting Points

-Pre-Script, Post-Script, Before All, After All — one at API, same semantics everywhere.
+Pre-Script, Post-Script, Before All, After All, all on one at API with the same semantics everywhere.
 Flow Runner and Load Test share the exact same surface.

 Real JavaScript

-Top-level await, fetch routed through the app backend (no CORS), Web Crypto for HMAC and UUIDs, URL and TextEncoder, JSON.parse — nothing stripped, nothing faked.
+Top-level await, fetch routed through the app backend (no CORS), JSON.parse, and in flow and request scripts the full browser surface: Web Crypto, URL, TextEncoder.
+Nothing stripped, nothing faked.

 Reports Built In